Femoral head ostectomy: Procedure

 The procedure exposes the head section of the femur bone (the ball of the ball and socket joint), and then the head is removed using a small saw or a bone hammer and chisel.
-Rarely both sides are done in one operation, most times one side is done and allowed to heal before the other side is done.
+Rarely both sides are done in one operation; most times one side is done and allowed to heal before the other side is done.

 Unlike in most other hip joint operations, the head of the femur is not replaced, but is allowed to heal and develop its own fibrous scar tissue so that the joint is no longer bone-to-bone, a pseudoarthrosis (also called a "false joint").
 The neck of the femur is usually removed at the same time as the head.
-This prevents the post operative complication of bone rubbing on bone and continued pain.
-This has led to the procedure often also called "Femoral head and neck ostectomy".
+This prevents the post-operative complication of bone rubbing on bone and continued pain.
+This has led to the procedure often being called "Femoral head and neck ostectomy".

-Animals who have had the operation are required to maintain a lower weight to compensate for the loss of skeletal integrity, and typically have excellent functional outcomes with appropriate physical therapy.
+Animals who have had the operation are required to maintain a lower weight to compensate for the loss of skeletal integrity.
+They typically have excellent functional outcomes with appropriate physical therapy.